harundemir918/flutter_starter_kit/README.md

 ![Screenshot 1](screens/1.png)

 Flutter Starter Kit is a simple starter app that provides a solid foundation for building Flutter applications.
 It includes core functionalities such as state management, theme changing, localization, and AdMob integration.

 ## Getting Started

 Follow the steps below to set up the Flutter Starter Kit on your local machine.

+### Step 1: Clone Git Repository

+To clone Flutter Starter Kit, follow these steps:

+1. Open the folder that you want to clone the repo.
+2. Run Terminal in the folder.
+3. Run this command in
+   Terminal: `git clone https://github.com/harundemir918/flutter_starter_kit.git [enter your app name]` .

+### Step 2: Change Git Origin

+To change Git origin of Flutter Starter Kit, follow these steps:

+1. Open the folder of your project.
+2. Run a Terminal and run this
+   command: `git remote add origin https://github.com/[your GitHub username]/[your GitHub repository].git` .

+### Step 3: Update Package Name

+To change the package name of the Flutter Starter Kit, follow these steps:

+1. Run this command in Terminal: `flutter pub global activate rename`.
+2. Then run these commands one-by-one:
+   `flutter pub global run rename --bundleId [your package name]` `flutter pub global run rename --appname "[your app name]"` `flutter pub global run rename --appname [your app name] --target ios` `flutter pub global run rename --appname [your app name] --target android` `flutter pub global run rename --appname [your app name] --target web` `flutter pub global run rename --appname [your app name] --target macOS` `flutter pub global run rename --appname [your app name] --target windows`

-### Step 1: Update AdMob ID
+### Step 4: Update AdMob ID

 1. Open the file `android/app/src/main/res/values/api_keys.xml`.
 2. Replace the test AdMob ID with your own AdMob ID.
-3. Copy the file `lib/core/config/config_example.dart` as `lib/core/config/config.dart`, and change the IDs with your own IDs.
+3. Copy the file `lib/core/config/config_example.dart` as `lib/core/config/config.dart`, and change
+   the IDs with your own IDs.
 You can add new ones if you wish.

-### Step 2: Update Package Name

-To change the package name of the Flutter Starter Kit, follow these steps:

-1. Open the file `android/app/src/main/AndroidManifest.xml`.
-2. Replace the package name with your desired package name.
-3. Update the package name in all related files and folders.

-### Step 3: Update App Name And Other Texts
+### Step 5: Update App Name And Other Texts

 To change the app name in Flutter Starter Kit, follow these steps:

 1. Replace the default app name with your own name.
 The texts are located at `lib/core/constants/string_constants.dart`.
 2. You can add or edit texts according to your needs.
 3. Use them in your app.

-### Step 4: Update App Icon
+### Step 6: Update App Icon

 To change the app icon in Flutter Starter Kit, follow these steps:

 1. Replace the default app icon with your own icon file.
 The default app icon is located at `assets/images/logo.png`.
 2. Open the terminal and navigate to the project directory.
 3. Run the command `dart run flutter_launcher_icons` to apply the changed app icon.

-### Step 5: Translate Files
+### Step 7: Translate Files

 To translate the app into different languages, follow these steps: